marionsch/PCBS-Old_Press_Article_Classification/README.md

 If there is a problem, the documentation can be checked here :

 https://www.nltk.org/install.html
 https://pypi.org/project/gensim/
 https://scikit-learn.org/stable/install.html

 As "Le Matin" is a daily newspaper (available here : https://gallica.bnf.fr/ark:/12148/cb328123058/date), one year of copies are enought to complete this project.
 Thus, the databse can be dowloaded from the zip file 1884.zip (the first year of publication was selected).
-Then, the folder need to be unziped to use it.
+Then, the folder needs to be unziped to use it.

 In these files, there are lot of mistakes due to the digitization.
 So the major part of unwanted characters can be removed with the program "cleaning.py".
 If the user wants to directly use cleaned files, they are available in the folder "cleaned_files".
 When we will be analysing the results at the end of the project, we will have to keep in mind that there still are mistakes in the files so it can affect the results.